Select Correct Shoes for Your Hammertoe

 - 1Your toe is curling.Advertisement

-- 2Discomfort or pain in the ball of your foot and in your toes.There can also be pain in the anterior or front part of your leg especially when you stretch your toes forward.Advertisement
+- 2There can also be pain in the anterior or front part of your leg especially when you stretch your toes forward.Discomfort or pain in the ball of your foot and in your toes.Advertisement

 - 3Formation of thick calluses or corns around the toe.